justinribeiro/blog-pwa/README.md

 The gist of the tools employed and their uses include.

 * `sed` is amazing and helps rangle some of the JSON output from Hugo (years of old posts + multiple times moved = fun!)
-* `zmv` is the thing you don't know about but probably should.
+* `zmv` is the thing you've probably never heard of about but might want to try.
 Renames files fast to proper type (Hugo won't output pure JSON at moment)
 * `jq` is blazing fast over lots of files; validates my json output so I know things will load in the PWA and Python
 * `polymer-cli` works without a lot of fuss and handles the frontend generation
+* `workbox-cli` works without a lot of fuss and handles the service worker generation
 * `http2-push-manifest` is super useful and works out of the box with http2push-gae

 ## Setup